 Also, Related to The Best A24 Movies – EIGHTH GRADE – A CAPTIVATING AND HEARTFELT PORTRAIT OF MODERN TEENAGE LIFE

-4. The Lighthouse (2019)
+5. The Lighthouse (2019)

 3. The Florida Project (2017)

 The idea of compassion is quite commonplace in cinema, but ironically enough, its manifestations don’t quite compare to Willem Dafoe’s Bobby.
 An everyday manager at the Magic Castle – a lowly motel in Florida.
 The occupants in the building are more like his wards than customers.
-He is overprotective of the kids, a kind of fatherly figure who looks out for them.
-Hailley is a single mother, working as an exotic dancer, living with her daughter, Moonee.
+He is overprotective of the kids, a fatherly figure who looks out for them.
+Hailley is a single mother, working as an exotic dancer and living with her daughter, Moonee.
 The ups and downs that they go through individually become the primary subject matter of Sean Baker’s poignant portrait of working-class America.

-1. Uncut Gems (2019)
+2. Uncut Gems (2019)

 Howard Ratner is no ordinary jeweler; he has a secret apartment that houses his mistress Julia, who works at his glamorous store; he hangs out with highly influential celebrities, who are also his primary customers; and he’s secretly smuggled a rare black opal from an African mine.
 Unbeknownst to him, the opal will change his life in a manner that even he couldn’t have possibly bet on.
 Howard’s a betting man; he’s an adrenaline junky.
 More than the win, he seems to enjoy that blood rush, the energy that flows with the unknown, completely ransoming himself to the odds.
 He often sees opportunities where others don’t.